 According to a survey conducted in 2020 globally, 55% of US consumers used a credit card to make online purchases in the previous year.
 In the last year, 52 percent used a debit card.
 Online payment gateways such as Amazon Pay and PayPal were used by 27% of US consumers, while only 25% of consumers in the United States used direct debit for internet purchases.

 All these payment gateways get confused about which one is efficient, effective, and compatible with your POS system.
+The implementation of Payment risk management will assist your business in preventing fraudulent transactions and safeguarding your financial information.
 This article will contact you to understand the features of a good and effective payment gateway.

 What Are Payment Gateways?

 A payment gateway is a service provided by a merchant that authorizes credit card transactions on behalf of a third party.
 When you collect credit card information from a customer, you’ll send it to an online international payment gateway.
 It will then send the information to the acquiring bank and subsequently to the credit card company issuing the card.